-Thus, while building a tagging strategy and personalizing the welcome messages and content pushes with social CRM tools are also extremely helpful, contacts with clients on WeChat for B2B businesses can be easier to oversee, possibly even on a case-by-case level.
+Thus, while building a tagging strategy and personalizing the welcome messages and content pushes with Social CRM for WeChat are also extremely helpful, contacts with clients on WeChat for B2B businesses can be easier to oversee, possibly even on a case-by-case level.

 Another point to remember is that it is not unusual for businesses to also sell to B2B clients in addition to their B2C customers.
 Since the Official Account is the official hub for brands to directly engage with users on WeChat, this can be a valuable point of contact with their B2B targets as well.

-Therefore, it is even more necessary for them to leverage marketing automation and social CRM to expertly target and retarget different segments while improving internal operational efficiency.
+Therefore, it is even more necessary for them to leverage Marketing Automation and Social CRM (sCRM) with WeChat to expertly target and retarget different segments while improving internal operational efficiency.

-For example, Technogym, a leading fitness equipment manufacturer, consulted ITC to build a social CRM strategy to engage with both its B2B and B2C clients.
+For example, Technogym, a leading fitness equipment manufacturer, consulted ITC to build a Social CRM strategy in China to engage with both its B2B and B2C clients.

-We helped the brand connect the chat window in WeChat Official Account with the marketing automation tool JINGSocial via API.
-Next, our expert social CRM consultants developed a suitable tagging system and created dedicated welcome journeys for each of its target segments, including:
+We helped the brand connect the chat window in WeChat Official Account with Marketing Automation tools via API.
+Next, our expert Social CRM (sCRM) consultants developed a suitable tagging system and created dedicated welcome journeys for each of its target segments, including: